AIM Employment Center (AEC)

 In addition to giving restored young women a job, AIM Employment Center can offer an immediate rescue to those still trapped in brothels with no opportunity for income, no way to care for children and pressure to raise money for family.
 They can walk into AEC and receive on-the-job training, childcare, healthcare, continuing academic education and counseling and be paid well above average.

 Products from AIM Employment Center are sold by our partners at 3Strands, Hope Outfitters, and many other retailers throughout the United States.
-Products are also sold at the Made store in Phnom Penh, Cambodia.
+Products are also sold at the AIM Shop in Phnom Penh, Cambodia.

 Where vocation meets rehabilitation, our employment center gives graduates the skills they need to build an independent life.
 Come visit us and leave your mark on the fight against trafficking!